AndyMcCode/pdf-color-remover/README.md

 # PDF Color Remover

-A command-line tool to remove specific colors from a PDF file.
+A tool to remove specified colors from multi-page PDF files using K-means clustering.

 ## Installation